areknow/chartjs-dynatrace-timeseries-json/README.md

 - Red
 - Gray

-You can also use the `hex` query to pass in a hexadecimal color code (long or short hand)
+You can also use the `hex` query to pass in a hexadecimal color code (long or short hand).
 Example:
 - `?hex=ff00ff`
 - `?hex=f0f`